nuintun/koa-files/README.md

 ##### `etag`

-- Enable or disable etag generation, defaults to `true`, also can set `{ weak: false }` to generate strong etag.
+- Enable or disable etag generation, defaults to `true`, use stats weak etag default, you can set it to `false` and use headers set strong etag.

 ##### `lastModified`